GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

     `  name: modelserve.endpoints.PROJECT_ID.cloud.goog`

     Replace `BUCKET_NAME` with the name of the bucket you created on GCS above.

+    Replace `CONFIG_ID` with the config id you got from the service endpoint deployment.

 1. Deploy the backend service: